src-its/ca-web/content/git_ssh-setup.md

 #### Checking for & Generating SSH keys
 <a name="generate-key"></a>

-Before generating a new SSH key, you should check to see if any SSH keys exist.
+Before generating a new SSH key,  check to see if any SSH keys exist.

 Open Git Bash and enter the following command: